google/differential-privacy/examples/zetasql/README.md

    [issues](https://github.com/google/differential-privacy/issues/71) with
    ZetaSQL on Mac.
 We're working on a solution, but if you are interested in trying this now, using Bazelisk and Homebrew could work.
-1. There is an issue with date time parsing in Macs.
-As a workaround, you can change the date time format to avoid "%I" and "%p".
 1. Windows is currently not a supported configuration.

 We will continue to publish updates and improvements to the library.
 Please